microsoft/TE-CCL/README.md

 ### Detailed Examples
 For detailed examples, please refer to instructions in the [examples](teccl/examples/) directory.

+### Hardware and Resource Requirements
+Simple topologies (like the example above) can be easily solved using a laptop within seconds.
+Larger topologies (like 4-chassis ones provided in our `examples` directory) need 256GB RAM and 1+ hours.

 ## Input Data
 A user input JSON file is consists of three parts: `TopologyParams`, `GurobiParams`, and `InstanceParams`.
 Detailed explainations of each argument is in [input_data.py](teccl/input_data.py).